MateusLanzoni/NBA-Player-Height-Search/README.md

-# Getting Started with Create React App
+# Getting Started with NBA-Player-Height-Search-Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+First it is need to enter the directory after cloning it:
+### 'cd nba-player-height-search'

 In the project directory, you can run: